 popularity of adult coloring books.
 They are really fun to color.
 In this class, you will embrace your

 creative spirit and learn how to design your own fabric mandala.
 Then, taking a nod from adult coloring books you will explore ways to color your design to create a truly unique medallion to use in your quilting and sewing projects.
 No sewing machines required during this class.

-These cute flower topped pincushions are easy to make from a variety of fabrics.
-These pincushions are heavy and mold to fit the surface you place them on so they stay in place.
-The walnut shell filling is a great eco-friendly filling which polishes your needles and pins.
+These cute flower topped pincushions are easy and fun to make.
+Filling them with crushed walnut shells make them heavy and mold to fit whatever surface you place them on.
+The walnut shell filling is a great eco-friendly filling which also polishes your needles and pins.
 This is an updated version of a pattern I had published in Quilts & More magazine (Spring 2011).